A Minimal Methanol Backstop: Frequently Asked Questions

 Table of Contents

-- 1. What is a "minimal methanol economy"?
+- 1. What is a "minimal methanol backstop"?

-- 2. Is green hydrogen still needed in a "minimal methanol economy"?
+- 2. Is green hydrogen still needed in a "minimal methanol backstop"?

 - 3. How sustainable is the biomass used to produce the methanol in your scenarios?